 As a Council they meet eight times a year at the Council Offices and three times a year at the Village Hall, Three Legged Cross.

-The Council operates with three sub-committees which each report to the full Council; the Finance & General Purposes Committee, the Planning Consultative Committee and the Amenities Committee.
+The Council operates with two sub-committees which each report to the full Council; the Finance & Policy Committee and the Community & Planning Consultative Committee

 All Full Council and sub-committee meetings are held in the evening and are open to members of the public.